chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

 This package contains code to build and release the Cell Census in the SOMA format, as specified in the [data schema](https://github.com/chanzuckerberg/cell-census/blob/main/docs/cell_census_schema.md).

-This tool is not intended for end-users - it is used by CZI to periodically create and release all CELLxGENE data in the above format.
+This tool is not intended for end-users - it is used by the CELLxGENE team to periodically create and release all CELLxGENE data in the above format.
 The remainder of this document is intended for users of the build package.